-Environmental Studies at King's
+Environmental Studies at The King's University

-The Environmental Studies program at The King’s University is accredited by the Province of Alberta through the Campus Alberta Quality Council.
+Like all programs, the Environmental Studies program is accredited by the Province of Alberta through the Campus Alberta Quality Council.